Nakane Kōtei: Literature

-In about 1885, Nakane was offered a position by the publisher Kinkōdō (金港堂) to work as the chief editor and he accepted.
-Whilst in this position Nakane published many novels written by a younger generation of authors, for example works from Futabatei Shimei (二葉 亭四迷) and Kōda Rohan (幸田 露伴).
+In about 1885, Nakane was offered a position by the publisher Kinkōdō to work as the chief editor and he accepted.
+While in this position Nakane published many novels written by a younger generation of authors, such as those by Futabatei Shimei and Kōda Rohan.

+Nakane was close friends with other writers based in Negishi, a neighbourhood in what is now Taitō, such as Ozawa Keijiro.
+In 1875, he purchased an abandoned samurai residence and gardened in it extensively.

 Death

 After the deaths of his wife and son, Nakane believed that fate was trying to destroy the pedigree of his families, and felt that he should not act against that fate.
 Nakane never remarried, gave up his house, and roamed from place to place.
-In his last days, he lived in Okotsu (興津), Shizuoka.
+In his last days, he lived in Okitsu, Shizuoka from 1909 until his death.
 Nakane died in 1913 at 75 years of age, and his ashes were scattered as requested in his will.

 Notable works

 Nakane is noted for writing an excellent essay and short biographies.
 Nakane is not well known today, even in his native Japan, as he wrote using the old Japanese style of prose, or Classical Chinese.
 While Nakane did not write as a profession, his historical investigations were nonetheless skilfully authored.
 Possessing wide interests and a deep culture, Nakane's writings covered the history of Japan and China, including their literature.
-Mori Senzō (森 銑三), an expert on old Japanese literature, remarked that the works of Nakane have the character of a noble samurai.
+Mori Senzō, an expert on old Japanese literature, remarked that the works of Nakane have the character of a noble samurai.

 Nakane's best known works include: